 But history proves that it is entirely wrong, and nothing more than a myth.

-In truth, the relationship between the trade deficit/surplus and stock prices is exactly the opposite of what most pundits claim.
+In truth, the relationship between the trade deficit or surplus and stock prices is exactly the opposite of what most pundits claim.

 Or consider the myth about corporate earnings that says they have to rise for stock prices to continue higher.
-But from 1973 to 1975, the combined earnings of the S&P 500 companies rose strongly for six consecutive quarters, yet the S&P 500 Index fell more than 24%.
+But from 1973 to 1975, the combined earnings of the S&P 500 companies rose strongly for six consecutive quarters, yet the S&P 500 Index fell more than 24 percent.

-Moreover, according to research conducted by analyst Paul Kedrosky, since 1960, the average annual return on the S&P 500 was greatest when earnings were falling at a clip of 10% or more … while the smallest returns on the S&P 500 occurred when earnings were growing at up to 10% per annum!
+Moreover, according to research conducted by analyst Paul Kedrosky, since 1960, the average annual return on the S&P 500 was greatest when earnings were falling at a clip of 10 percent or more … while the smallest returns on the S&P 500 occurred when earnings were growing at up to 10 percent per annum!

 In other words, rising corporate earnings does not guarantee rising stock prices, by any means.
 Nor do falling corporate earnings guarantee falling stock prices!

 There are lots of myths or biases out there about relationships between economic fundamentals and markets, or between markets and other markets.